Suthar345Piyush/ChatApp/README.md

-A  chat Application made  using MERN stack and socket io.
+A  chat Application built  using MERN stack and socket io.